sebastiantoh/tp/docs/DeveloperGuide.md

     * More performant since the end date need not be re-computed.
   * Cons:
     * There is the possibility that the three fields may no longer be in sync.
 Extra emphasis must be taken to ensure that these fields remain synchronised whenever either of these fields changes.

+#### Aspect: How to serialise the start date and duration of a `Meeting`
+* **Alternative 1 (current choice):** Deserialize them according to ISO-8601 format.
+   * Pros:
+     * Unambiguous and well-defined method of representing dates and times
+   * Cons:
+     * Should the user decide to open the data file, the ISO-8601 format may not be very familiar or readable.
+This increases the likelihood of corruption of data.

+* **Alternative 2:** Serialize them in a format that is human readable. e.g. storing dates in dd-MM-yyyy and durations in terms of minutes
+   * Pros:
+     * Should the user decide to open the data file, he can easily understand and make relevant modifications without corrupting the data format.
+   * Cons:
+     * Parsing and deserializing the data may pose some difficulties.

 ### \[Proposed\] Undo/redo feature